-In 2019, Josh added a formula car racing program to his karting schedule, and immediately showed his natural abilities running in the F1600 Championship Series.
+In 2019, Josh added a formula car racing program to his karting schedule, and immediately showed his natural abilities running in the FRP F1600 Championship Series.
 Green won eight races and finished on the podium in 18 of the 21 races, finishing second overall in the championship battle.
-This season-long performance caught the eye of team USA Scholarship’s Jeremy Shaw who invited Josh to the program’s shootout at Road America last September.
-Green rose to the challenge and was one of the two drivers selected to join Team USA at the Formula Ford Festival and Walter Hayes Trophy events in England.
+This season-long performance caught the eye of Team USA Scholarship’s Jeremy Shaw who invited Josh to the program’s shootout at Road America last September.
+Green rose to the challenge and was one of the two drivers selected to join Team USA at the Formula Ford Festival and Walter Hayes Trophy events in the UK.
 Josh finished in the top-10 at the Festival and was the top qualifier in the wet for the WHT at Silverstone.
 He then made his Road to Indy debut at Portland in September, finishing in the top-10 in the second race of the USF2000 doubleheader in his first weekend in the Tatuus USF-17

 In 2020, Josh piloted the No. 2 Cape Motorsports Tatuus USF-17 in the 2020 Road to Indy Presented by Cooper Tire USF2000 Championship.
 He joined the nine-time series champions having developed his skills over the last four years competing in national level karting and the F1600 Championship Series.
 He finished sixth in the championship with three podiums and 12 top 10 finishes.

 In 2021, Josh joined Turn 3 Motorsport for his sophomore year in the USF 2000 Championship.
 In preparation, Green and Turn 3 Motorsport completed three successful tests together at Barber Motorsports Park, Homestead-Miami Speedway, and Sebring International Raceway, gelling together well and setting the foundation for a strong 2021 campaign.